 - variety of colored sanding sugars

-- * you can also use 1/3 pound white fondant or 12 vanilla Tootsie Rolls or white taffy
+- 6 ounces white modeling chocolate or 12 vanilla Tootsie Rolls or white taffy

 -